Real Estate and Community-Building Pioneers: Jim Parker and John Jobson

 Both men are South Carolina natives: Jim grew up in Camden, and John, North Augusta.
 Jim joined the Air Force in 1978, and was stationed at the Myrtle Beach Air Force Base.

-“My desk now is about 100 yards from my original barracks-where the lake is situated now outside my office window,” Jim tells me.
-“I know this place, this is where my adult life started.”
+“My desk now is about 100 yards from my original barracks— where the lake is situated outside my office window,” Jim says.
+“I know this place; this is where my adult life started.”

 “We were a general brokerage firm but we also excelled at project sales for oceanfront and subdivision project sales in the Surfside and Socastee area,” Jim says.
 “After operating that company for several years, I made a business decision to focus purely on selling commercial real estate.”